robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0751/README.md

 # ACS-85-0751

 I2C Client - Button

 ## Overview

-I2C Client that transmits the value of a button ( 0 or 255).
-In this sketch, we are just Sending the value of a pin a over  I2c Bus.
+I2C Client that transmits the value of a button (0 or 255).
+In this sketch, we are just sending the value of a pin over the I2C Bus.

-It is waiting for the request really, so its not pushing data, its being polled.
+It is waiting for the request, so it's not pushing data; it's being polled.

-This is a POC thing, although can be a starting point to learning or building something interesting.
+This is a proof-of-concept (POC), although it can be a starting point for learning or building something interesting.

 Requires the ATTINYCORE library.
-That is a good one that implements Wire.h.
+That is a good one that implements `Wire.h`.
 So just go with it.
-Dont mess with TinyWireM/S  although Im sure it has useful things going for it.
-Its mostly that I could not get it to work any other way 85 <--> 85
+Don't mess with TinyWireM/S, although I'm sure it has useful features.
+It's mostly that I could not get it to work any other way (85 <--> 85).

 Originally, the internet landed me here: <https://thewanderingengineer.com/>
-It was a good start and Ill have another sketch for rotories that use the code there.
+It was a good start, and I'll have another sketch for rotary encoders that uses the code there.

-Still my advice is stick to ATTINYCORE for Attiny85 and its included Wire.h
+Still, my advice is to stick to ATTINYCORE for ATTiny85 and its included `Wire.h`.

 ## Pinout